 Tampa General Hospital’s Hematology/Oncology Program Treats Patients with Benign and Malignant Blood Diseases

 Tampa General Hospital’s Hematology/Oncology Clinic provides diagnostic services and treatment options for patients for all kinds of blood disorders, both cancerous and benign.
-Our interdisciplinary staff includes physicians from TGH, USF Health, and Moffitt Cancer Center specializing in hematology, as well as registered nurses, medical assistants, and radiation oncologists who can assist in cases of malignant disease.
+Our interdisciplinary staff includes physicians from TGMG and USF Health specializing in hematology, as well as registered nurses, medical assistants, and radiation oncologists who can assist in cases of malignant disease.
 Each patient’s needs are assessed on an individual basis before our team tailors a treatment plan to fit his or her precise situation.

 Utilizing the extensive resources available to us, our experienced team can address a number of conditions, including: